 First, Who are You Trying to Reach?
-Before we can get into the basics of building a site, it’s imperative to understand what you’re trying to accomplish in the first place.
-Depending on your business model, some elements are much more necessary than others.
+Before we can get into the basics of building a site, you gotta understand what you’re trying to accomplish in the first place.
+Depending on your business model, some features are much more necessary than others.

 For example, if you’re an event planner, then you need a booking form so that clients can provide information about their event through the website.
-If you’re selling products online, then you need a shopping cart and a payment portal to process transactions.
+If you’re selling products online, then you need ecommerce features.

 Both of these elements are crucial, but not every business needs them.
 So, to make sure that you’re getting ideal results, you want to ask what kind of customers you’re trying to attract, and what kind of experience you want to provide.
 So, with that in mind, see which of these site components are most critical to your success.